Port

 Meals included

 To drive around the Inishowen Peninsula is to traverse a ring of seascapes, mountains, valleys, and woodlands.
-It has been said that Donegal is Ireland in miniature.
+It is said that Donegal is Ireland in miniature.
 Present-day residents revere their ancient heritage, treasure the legends and antiquities of this remote region, and still observe many traditions of their ancestors.

-Stop at Doagh Folk Village for afternoon tea and to visit the Famine Village, created to allow visitors a firsthand account of hardships endured during Ireland's Great Potato Famine.
-The village also features a wake room, a hedge school and thatched cottages.
+Stop at Doagh Folk Village for afternoon tea or coffee and to visit the Famine Village, created to allow visitors a firsthand account of hardships endured during Ireland's Great Potato Famine.
+The village also features a wake room, a hedge school, and thatched cottages.

 Return to Greencastle at the end of your tour.